breck7/scrollsdk/readme.md

 -----------------------

 This library is for people who want to design Tree Languages or make Tree editing tools.

+You can think of this library as similar to the Java Development Kit, except for Tree Notation instead of Java.

 Using this Library
 -----------------